DevToolLab

 Data Restructuring in JSONata

-JSONata vs. Other Approaches
+JSONata vs. The Alternatives

-JSONata vs. JavaScript
+JSONata vs. Vanilla JavaScript

 JSONata vs. jq

-Getting Started with JSONata
+Getting Started

 npm install jsonata